 Portrait of Max - S. N. Behrman

 This is an elegant book, as befits its subject.
 For the most part it’s made up of conversations between Max Beerbohm and Behrman; it also includes a generous helping of Max’s caricatures.
 This certainly isn’t a tell-all – it’s a loving portrayal – though a side to Max emerges in which his impishness has a bite; his drawings can be hurtful (a fact that he was ruefully aware of) and he also has a taste for gossip in which people’s faults and foibles are exposed.
 But it’s a sharp-eyed interest in human nature that seems to be motivating him, not mean-spiritedness.
 Max was one of those rare souls who have a talent for living.
 He valued friends, and he was rich in that respect.
-He chose to lead what some would consider a diminished life.
+He chose to lead what some would consider a diminished existence.
 His artistic and literary output was meager; and, though he was a prominent figure in London’s smart set, after his marriage he moved to a tiny villa on the outskirts of an Italian town.
 In speaking about his retreat from glitter, glamour and fame, he has absolutely no regrets.
 Behrman made visits to Rapallo over a period of four years (the book ends with Max’s death at age 84).
 During his stays the two men spent a few hours each day talking (or, rather, with Max talking – it’s his portrait, after all).
 I was often pleasantly involved, but sometimes I felt excluded because I didn’t know anything about the people being discussed.
 Also, their encounters don’t provide enough material to fill a 300 page book, so Behrman resorts to describing in detail what Max wrote; since I could read the real thing (and, in many cases, had), I found these sections to be a waste of words.
 But being with Max was time well spent.